SounaVR/dwm/README.md

 # Souna's Arch Tools
 Welcome !
 Here's one of the tools I use on my Arch installation, and it's obviously subject to evolution and improvement.

-Oh ?
+### Oh ?
 Interested by using it ?
 Nothing special but..
 Why not.

-Just clone the repo by typing the following lines
+Just clone the repo by typing the following lines in a terminal

 ```bash
 git clone https://github.com/SounaVR/dwm.git